 There are some instruments, however, whose structure does determine its key, for example, a harmonica.
 But a piano and a guitar are not like this, so you don’t have to worry.

-Now we’re going to explore how to play the piano and the guitar in the same key signature.
+Now we’re going to explore how to play the piano and the guitar in the same key signature (more on keys in my other guide).

 How To Play The Guitar And The Piano In The Same Key Signature